GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 the `url`, `pendingUrl`, `title`, and `favIconUrl` or to capture a screenshot:

 [Host permissions][doc-match]
-: Host permissions grant an extension the ability to interact with sensitive Tab properties on matching tabs.
-They also allow an extension to perform more dangerous Tabs API actions that require user consent such as [injecting content scripts](#method-executeScript), [inserting](#method-insertCSS)/[removing](#method-removeCSS) CSS, and [capturing screenshots](#method-captureVisibleTab) on matching pages.
+: Host permissions grant access to sensitive Tab properties on matching tabs.
+They also allow an extension to perform more intrusive actions that require user consent such as [injecting content scripts](#method-executeScript), [inserting](#method-insertCSS)/[removing](#method-removeCSS) CSS, and [capturing screenshots](#method-captureVisibleTab) on matching pages.